harsh-vish14/blogs-svelte/src/posts/arrays-in-js.md

 // output: [ 'new Value', 'apple', 'banana', 'orange', 'grape' ]
 ```

+> Time Complexity is O(N) because we adding value at start array

 ## adding in-between

 To add value in between we can use splice `array.splice(index, delete_count, new_value)`